Arlen22/giacomocerquone.com/content/blog/why-i-dropped-expo/why-i-dropped-expo.md

 - Has always used expo and is forced to abandon it because of some requirements at work
 - Wants to discover the internals of the framework
-- Like me has been scared by the first versions of the framework
+- Like me has been scared by the first versions of the framework and he's thinking to retry it
-- Is tired of something in the epxo ecosystem
+- Is tired of something in the expo ecosystem

 ## From the beginning